psilantrolab/psilantrolab-manual/docs/02-overview.md

 > “We conduct rigurous basic multi-species research focused on finding behavioral, neuroimaging, and other biological biomarkers in substance use disorders and other neuropsychiatric disorders, to use this knowledge to tackle applied and clinical questions, such as researching new treatments like neuromodulation.”

-This mission statement guides all work conducted in the lab, from BSc to independent post-doctoral students.
+This mission statement guides all work conducted in the lab, from bachelor to independent post-doctoral students.
 A mission statement is important as it allows the lab to focus our efforts on a particular direction.
 Neuroscience is a large discipline, and without focus our work will have less impact.

 Individual projects won’t (necessarily) address all aspects of this mission statement (except the rigorous part!), but the work of the lab as a whole will.
 Here I unpack some key terms in this mission statement:

 * **Rigorous:** All work conducted in the lab should be rigorously-conducted.
 We take our science very seriously, and we ensure that the work we conduct is of the highest quality.
 As part of this rigour, we ensure that our studies are addressing important questions.

 * **Basic Research:** Science typically falls into one of two categories: Fundamental (or “basic” / “pure”) research, and Applied research.
 Fundamental research aims to improve scientific theories, generate new ideas, and discover new empirical phenomena, without the promise of an immediate application of this knowledge.
 It is often referred to as the pursuit of knowledge for its own sake.
 An important part of our research strategy is to conduct fundamental research into neuropsychiatric disorders.
 We conduct this fundamental research to develop a better understanding of substance use disorders and other neuropsychiatric disorders.

+* **Translational:** This means that the work we do in animals and humans we want it to be a bridge to clinical use and population treatments.

 * **Multi-species:** To create improvements in diagnosis and treatment of substance use and neuropsychiatric disorders, the basic and traslational study working with several species is fundamental and necessary.
 We work with mice, rats, non-human primates and humans ethically and respectfully.